TOP>Specialty Glass Solutions> Carrier Glass Solutions for Ultra Thin Glass Handling

 2. Customer Integration: The laminated glass substrate is delivered to the customer.

-3. Sensor/Circuit Formation: The customer forms the desired sensor or circuit on the ultra-thin glass layer.
+3. The customer forms the devices on the ultra-thin glass layer.

 4. MLO Process: The carrier glass is removed through mechanical lift-off, leaving the patterned ultra-thin glass behind.

-By providing a reliable and efficient method for handling UTG, AGC's Carrier Glass Technology empowers manufacturers to unlock the full potential of this remarkable material in a wide range of applications, from flexible sensors.
+By providing a reliable and efficient method for handling UTG, AGC's Carrier Glass Technology empowers manufacturers to unlock the full potential of this remarkable material in a wide range of applications.

 AGC's Carrier Glass Technology incorporates several key features contributing to its effectiveness in handling and processing ultra-thin glass (UTG).